Want to plan your day, week or even month in Brevard? Take a look at our event calendar for a detailed look at all our community events.

 Few things in the natural world are as awe-inspiring as the sight of water pouring off the side of a high stone ledge and clamoring into a rocky pool beneath.
-Though the first inclination may be stand and marvel, you might not want to spend too much time at any one waterfall.
+Though the first inclination may be to stand and marvel, you might not want to spend too much time at any one waterfall.
 Not when there are 249 others you might want to visit.
 When it comes to North Carolina waterfalls, Transylvania County is Mecca.

 The county’s unique geography allows for 250 magnificent cascades within a few miles of each other.
 Many of Transylvania County’s most beautiful falls are easily accessible.
-From the awesome 400 foot drop of Whitewater Falls (highest falls east of the Rocky Mountains) to the iconic beauty of Looking Glass Falls to Sliding Rock, Western North Carolina’s most beloved natural thrill ride, romantics, adventurers and career waterfall-spotters can easily sate their thirst on a whole other level.
+From the awesome 400 foot drop of Whitewater Falls (highest falls east of the Rocky Mountains) to the iconic beauty of Looking Glass Falls to Sliding Rock, Western North Carolina’s most beloved natural thrill ride, romantics, adventurers, and career waterfall-spotters can easily sate their thirst on a whole other level.

 The Easy Way

 If time or physical ability will not allow for a self-guided waterfall adventure, consider one of these local outfitters for a guided tour.
 You may even get to see waterfalls not open to the public.

 As beautiful as our waterfalls are, they also hold hidden dangers.
 We ask you to join with us, Pisgah National Forest, DuPont State Recreational Forest and Gorges State Park in encouraging everyone to practice waterfall safety.
 If you’re planning a visit, please click here for waterfall safety tips and information.

 We’ve categorized our most visited waterfalls by location below.